Connect with others who understand.

 DAST-10

 The Drug Abuse Screening Test (DAST-10) is a 10-item screening tool related to drug use patterns and consequences.
-The score ranges from 0 to 10, with higher scores indicating a greater likelihood of substance use disorder.
-A score of 3 or higher suggests a moderate to high risk and warrants further assessment.
+The score ranges from 0 to 10.
+Higher scores mean a higher chance of a substance use disorder.
+A score of 3 or more suggests moderate to high risk and means you may need more screening.

 Opioid Risk Tool